QED0711/spiccato/README.md

     }
 }
 ```

+> **NOTE**: You can replace/overwrite dynamic getter and setter functionality by adding a custom getter/setter of the same name.
 #### addCustomGetters
 The `addCustomGetters` method allows you to append customized getter function to the `getters` parameter of your state manager.